-The Hummingbird folder is the brainchild of Romanian Petre Craciun and was actually born out of a product design study whilst he was a student and originally appeared in production form as a non-electric lightweight folder weighing an astonishing 6.9kg.
+The Hummingbird folder is the brainchild of Romanian Petre Craciun, and was actually born out of a product design study whilst he was a student.
+It originally appeared in production form as a non-electric lightweight folder weighing an astonishing 6.9kg.
 The stated weight of the Zehus all-in-one motor system is 3.5kg, but the total weight of my test bike for some reason was a little more than the sum of the two, coming in at 10.9kg.
 Still, that’s an incredibly light e-bike.

 Lightweight Folding Carbon Fibre Design

 Cyclescheme is an employee benefit that saves you 26–40% on a bike and accessories.
 You pay nothing upfront and the payments are taken tax efficiently from your salary by your employer.

 Whilst the Zehus system is fitted to several other bike brands, the Hummingbird itself is a truly unique design.
 There’s plenty of carbon fibre in evidence from the graceful, curving monocoque frame to the front fork and seatpost.
 Hummingbird are based in the automotive specialist manufacturer Prodrive’s Banbury plant where they can tap into the company’s renowned expertise in the area of carbon fibre part manufacture, so the underlying quality of materials should be every bit as good as the impressive finish.